tucommenceapousser/QuickResponseC2/README.md

 # QuickResponseC2
-QuickResponseC2 is a Command and Control (C2) tool designed for offensive security research, allowing for covert communication with a victim machine via QR codes.
-This tool enables security researchers and penetration testers to send commands to the victim system in an efficient and stealthy manner, leveraging QR codes as a medium for execution and response.
+QuickResponseC2 is a stealthy Command and Control (C2) framework that enables indirect and covert communication between the attacker and victim machines via an intermediate HTTP/S server.
+All network activity is limited to uploading and downloading images, making it an fully undetectable by IPS/IDS Systems and an ideal tool for security research and penetration testing.

 ## Capabilities: